p4lang/p4app/README.md

  - `latency` - the latency between this host and the switch.
 This can either be a number (interpreted as seconds) or a string with time units (e.g. `50ms` or `1s`).
 This overrides the latency set in the `links` object.

-The command is formatted by replacing the hostnames (e.g. `h1`) with the corresponding IP address, and the parameters (surrounded by '%', e.g.
-`%port%`) with their corresponding values.
-The parameters should be defined in the multiswitch target in the manifest.
-For example, have a look at the [manifest](examples/multiswitch.p4app/p4app.json) for the multiswitch example app.
+The command is formatted by replacing the hostnames (e.g. `h1`) with the corresponding IP address.
+The parameters specified in the target will be available to the command as environment variables (i.e. `$` followed by the variable name).
+For an example, have a look at the [manifest](examples/multiswitch.p4app/p4app.json) for the multiswitch example app.